jmelancon/jekyll-pgp/README.md

 ## Usage

-To start using this, create a file named `keys.yml` in your project's `_data` folder.
+To start using this, create a file named `keys.yml` in a folder called `_data`.
 This is where you'll put some information about each key.
 For each key, insert the following:
 ```
 - email: my@email.address